Robert Pearson (politician): Early life

 Robert Pearson was born May 18, 1879, in Ethel, Ontario, to Robert Pearson and Susan Musgrove, he was educated at Listowel High School, and later attended Toronto University attaining a Bachelor of Arts.
 Pearson married Beulah P. Colling on September 16, 1908, and have one daughter.
 During the First World War, he served overseas with the Canadian Expeditionary Force 49th Battalion and 31st Battalion, being promoted to the rank of captain.

 Political career

-Pearson was elected as a non-partisan to the 4th Alberta Legislature in the 1917 Alberta general election as the top pick in the Army election contest, as one of two members elected to represent soldiers and nurses fighting overseas in the First World War.
+Pearson was elected as a non-partisan member of the 4th Alberta Legislature in the 1917 Alberta general election as one of two Army members elected to represent soldiers and nurses fighting overseas in the First World War.
 Roberta MacAdams was elected to the other seat with just a few less votes than Pearson's total.

 He kept his seat in the legislature after the war and was re-elected to the Legislature in the 1921 Alberta general election.
 In 1921 he was the fifth person elected through the block voting election system in the Calgary electoral district to the 5th Alberta Legislature.
-Like during his first term, Pearson served his second term in office as an Independent.
+Like during his first term, Pearson served his second term in office as an Independent member.
 He did not run in 1926 and retired from the legislature at that time.